RateMyHDH/Dining-Hall-CAPES/README.md

 **Required Must-have Stories**

 * Login system for users
-* User can see the individual and average ratings of dining hall places
+* User can see the ratings of vendors and the average ratings for dining halls
-* User can click into the dining halls and rate them individually, publish comments, or view discussion threads (like Reddit)
+* User can click into the dining halls and rate them individually, make posts (maybe with pictures)
-* Individual restaurant ratings determine the average dining hall rating

 **Optional Nice-to-have Stories**

+* Like system for posts
+* Authenticate user emails with the university
 * Scale to other universities and other dining hall systems
 * Login system redirects users to their appropriate school